Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

         min-height: 800px;

-to ensure that the images didn't shrink too much, and additionally set the overflows to visible.
+to ensure that the images still resized repsonsively, but didn't shrink too much, and additionally set the overflows to visible.
 This solved the problem.

 The HTML code was validated here (https://validator.w3.org/)